ninarada/recipe-app/README.md

 ### **User Profile**
 The user profile page allows users to view and manage their personal information, including the recipes they've created, liked, bookmarked, and rated.
 It also provides options to edit their profile details and change their password.
 The page is divided into the following sections:

 1. **My Recipes**: Displays all the recipes that the user has created.
-Users can view, edit, or delete their own recipes.
 2. **Liked Recipes**: Shows a list of recipes that the user has liked, allowing them to revisit their favorite dishes.
 3. **Bookmarked Recipes**: A collection of recipes that the user has bookmarked for later.
 These recipes are saved for easy access.
-4. **Rated Recipes**: A section where users can see all the recipes they've rated, with the corresponding ratings they gave.
+4. **Rated Recipes**: A section where users can see all the recipes they've rated.
 5. **Profile Details**: Displays the user's basic information, such as their username, email, and profile picture.
 Users can update their personal details here.
 6. **Change Password**: Users can update their password for enhanced security.